DylanLacey/parallel_test_tutorial/README.md

 ```

 **Breakdown**
-* `Capybara.server_port` is needed because Capybara runs its server on a random port, whereas SauceConnect is expecting a port from a specific range.
+* `Capybara.server_port` is needed because Capybara runs its server on a random port, whereas Sauce Connect is expecting a port from a specific range.
 Port 80 is from that range.
+The full range can be found in the *Accessing applications on localhost* section of the [Sauce Connect documentation](https://saucelabs.com/docs/connect).

-* `c[:start_tunnel] = true` Tells sauce that it should spin up the SauceConnect tunnel before the test is run.
+* `c[:start_tunnel] = true` Tells sauce that it should spin up the Sauce Connect tunnel before the test is run.

 Time to write a test.
-At this point I cannot give you a sample because each of our dev env's will be different.
+At this point I cannot give you a sample because each of our applications will be different.
 But, you should create a new `.feature` file within the `features/test` directory.
 A quick smoketest could be to hit your landing page and click on some button, like `login`.
-Remember to tag the test with `@selenium` so that sauce will pick it up.
+Remember to tag the test with `@selenium` so that the `sauce-connect gem` will pick it up.

-Awesome Sauce - you should now be running against your dev env on sauce labs in 6 different browsers in parallel.
+Awesome Sauce - you should now be running against your dev env on Sauce Labs in 6 different browsers in parallel.
 Woot Woot!
 Cut me another piece of parallel pie please.

 ##Additonal Notes

 **Run Sauce by Default**

-If you want to just run all of your tests against SauceLabs all the time change your `env.rb` file to look like this:
+If you want to just run all of your tests against Sauce Labs all the time change your `env.rb` file to look like this:
 ```
 require 'cucumber/rails'
 require "sauce/cucumber"